-Work over the past 10 years by researchers in various fields including Statistical Mechanics, Anthropology, Structural Biology, Distributed Systems, Theoretical Computer Science, Robotics and Control theory has shown that there is a lot of commonality in the structure of networks around us be it communication among a school of fish, pack of wolves, a group of jihadis, or an adhoc wireless network.
+Work over the past 10 years by researchers in various fields including Statistical Mechanics, Anthropology, Biology, Distributed Systems, Theoretical Computer Science, Robotics and Control theory has shown that there is a lot of commonality in the structure of networks around us, including communication among a school of fish, pack of wolves, a group of jihadists or the nodes of an ad hoc wireless network.
 The goal of the Network Sciences program is to make use of this commonality, in a synergistic way, to address issues of importance to the Army.
-Networks of sensors, communication and computation nodes, and robots are pervasive throughout the Army and especially in Command, Control, Communications, Computing, Intelligence, Surveillance, and Reconnaissance (C4ISR) systems.
+Networks of sensors, communication and computation nodes, and robots are pervasive throughout the Army and especially in Command, Control, Communications, Computing, Intelligence, Surveillance, and Reconnaissance (C4ISR) systems, and these networks are impacted by and have an impact on human behavior.
 The Network Science program identifies and addresses the Army's critical basic research problems in C4ISR where progress has been inhibited by a lack of novel concepts or fundamental knowledge.
 Research in this program has application to a wide variety of developmental efforts and contributes to the solution of technology-related problems throughout the Army's Future Force operational goals.
 The Network Sciences program is divided into the following areas of research:

 - Intelligent Networks augment human decision makers with enhanced-embedded battlefield intelligence that will provide them with tools for creating necessary situational awareness, reconnaissance, and decision making to decisively defeat any future adversarial threats.
 The challenge is to find methods that facilitate the development of intelligent and autonomous systems that perceive their environment by means of sensing and through context, and use that information to generate intelligent, goal-directed desired behaviors.